 6. How and when do they apply?

 To apply, they must complete the 16-19 Bursary Fund Application or Request Form and submit these to the induction tutor.
 Learners can apply for a Bursary at any point in the year.

 7. How much is the Bursary?

 The Vulnerable Learner Bursary is £1,200, the Discretionary Bursary Level 2 and 3 is dependent on individual circumstances and will take into account their actual financial needs and funds available.

 8. Will the Bursary affect any benefits I may be receiving?

 No, receipt of bursary funding does not affect receipt other means-tested benefits paid to families, such as Universal Credits, Income Support, Jobseeker’s Allowance, Child Benefit, Working Tax Credit and Housing Benefit.
 However, if a learner is in receipt of Disability Living Allowance (or Personal Independence Payments) and Employment Support Allowance or in receipt of Universal Credit, parents can no longer receive certain household/family benefits for that child, such as child benefit.

 9. How and when does it get paid?

 If your child applies and is successful, they will need a Bank Account for the Bursary to be paid directly into.
 It will typically be paid weekly subject to them meeting attendance, punctuality and satisfactory behaviour conditions.

-Trinity Solutions Academy may withhold payments to a student who does not meet the agreed standards and where students have been absent for a period of 2 continuous weeks or more.
-Trinity solutions Academy will consider the impact on the student before taking a final decision to do so.
+Trinity Solutions Academy may withhold payments to a learner who does not meet the agreed standards and where learners have been absent for a period of 2 continuous weeks or more.
+Trinity Solutions Academy will consider the impact on the learner before taking a final decision to do so.